 Each AC/SO should have a strategy for outreach to parts of their targeted community that may not be significantly participating at the time.

 Each SO/AC/Subgroup should review its procedures and charter at regular intervals and make changes to operational procedures and charter as indicated by the review.

+The officers, decision-makers and the nature of their decisions (binding, nonbinding) should be clearly defined in the bylaws and communicated with the SO/AC/Subgroups members.

+The reviews should not be prolonged for more than 1 year and temporary accountability measures should be considered if charters and procedural rules do not address or ignore an accountability concern.

+The members of SO/AC/Sub groups should be involved in such revisions and provide comments and feedback.

 Review and draft recommendations regarding SO/AC Accountability